 Peru travel blog by Mark Berman -

-I came to Chachapoyas from the north and spent 4 nights here, it's one of the more isolated cities in northern Peru away from the coast up in the mountains
+I came to Chachapoyas from the north the first time and from Moyobamba the second time.
+It's one of the more isolated cities in northern Peru away from the coast up in the mountains

 2235m above sea.
 Chachapoyas is home to the ancient civilization 'the People of the Clouds' who fought the Inca from Kuelap - the amazing fortress high